Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 quarter mile, we travel around two more little hollows both these are gentle slopes down to the Buffalo.
 Then after

-heading up a short hill is an old trash dumpsite consisting of lots of old
+heading up a short hill is a trash dump consisting of lots of old

 tires, rusting farm equipment and bottles and cans.
-We are now on an old road and on our right
+Now on an old road and on our right

 'John Adair'